letolabs/parrot-libgit2/README.md

 ## Compiling

-You need Parrot VM 3.5.0 or higher to compile parrot-libgit2 .
-3.6.0 (when it is released) or higher is recommended.
+You need [Parrot VM 3.5.0](http://parrot.org) or higher to compile parrot-libgit2 .
+3.6.0
+or higher is recommended.

 The language Winxed is included in Parrot >= 3.5.0, and the build system of parrot-libgit2 uses it.
 To build parrot-libgit2: